Enhle Mbali Mlotshwa: Philanthropy

 In 2018, Mlotshwa established the Enhle Cares Foundation during the inaugural Forever Young Gala Dinner, an event held in partnership with the House of Mandela Family Foundation and Africa Rising, with backing from Global Citizen.
 The Foundation has expanded into the We Care Foundation, is focused on supporting girls and young women in underserved communities.
 One of its key initiatives involves providing respite activities for girls who serve as primary caregivers to family members affected by HIV/AIDS, disability, or aging.
 The foundation also prioritizes addressing issues related to sexism.

 Personal life

-In 2011, Mlotshwa became engaged to Black Coffee a South African DJ, Mlotshwa and Nkosinathi divorced on July 2019.
+In 2011, Mlotshwa became engaged to Black Coffee a South African DJ, Mlotshwa and Nkosinathi divorced in July 2019.
 In 2022 Mlotshwa was in a relationship with a businessman from Mamafubedu in Free State by the name of Peter Sibiloane.